N04A719/entity.lua/README.md

 # entity.lua
-The entity object/wrapper library allows you to take an object oriented approach to managing entities along with using other functions.
+This library allows you to take an object oriented approach to managing entities along with using a bunch of new functions.

 ## Usage
 ```lua